My report on the coroner’s findings

 Elly Rose Warren died overseas in November 2016 under highly suspicious circumstances.
 From the outset, multiple independent lines of evidence including forensic pathology, radiological imaging, eyewitness accounts, and official reports from Mozambique authorities indicated that her death was not accidental.

-• A Mozambique autopsy report concluding the death was violent and consistent with homicide, noting an “abundance” of sand in the airways
+A Mozambique autopsy report concluding the death was violent and consistent with homicide, noting an “abundance” of sand in the airways.

 At the same time, critical evidence was either excluded, misrepresented, or not fully examined.
-Key expert witnesses including forensic specialists, investigators, and independent reviewers were not initially called to give evidence at the inquest.
-Important forensic material, including trace evidence and potential DNA items, was not preserved or tested.
+Key expert witnesses were not initially called to give evidence at the inquest.
+Important forensic material, including trace evidence and potential DNA items, was not preserved, was lost, or was not analysed in Mozambique or Australia.
+This significantly limited the ability to fully reconstruct the circumstances of Elly’s death.

 Coronial Investigation Analysis